How to Follow Up Without Feeling Pushy

 Shift Your Mindset: See It as Helping, Not Selling

-Approach your follow-ups with the mindset of being a problem-solver.
+Approach your follow-ups with a problem-solving mindset.
 Instead of thinking, “How can I close this deal?” focus on, “How can I add value to this prospect?”
-When you intend to help genuinely, your follow-up feels less like pressure and more like a partnership.
+When you genuinely intend to help, your follow-up feels less like pressure and more like a partnership.

 Personalise Your Outreach